-What is on or under the area shown on the relevant plan - for example, buildings - is irrelevant for the purposes of the title.
-Some complex rules apply, but, in general, whatever becomes permanently affixed to the land is owned by the owner of the land.
+What is owned under the area shown on the relevant plan - for example, buildings - is irrelevant for the purposes of the title.
+Some complex rules apply, but, in general, the owner of the land owns whatever becomes permanently affixed to the land.
 If there is a height or depth limitation on the conventional title, everything respectively above or below the limitation is crown land.

 Examples of this might be where a railway line passes underneath buildings or where perhaps a freeway flyover passes over a building.
-I am unaware of any privately owned land which is held with one conventional title over another.
+I am unaware of any privately owned land that is held upon conventional title over another.